AdobeDocs/app-builder/src/pages/resources/sample_apps/code_snippets/files.md

 # App Builder Files SDK

-## Return a list of files stored with the Files SDK
+## Demonstrates how to return a list of files stored with the Files SDK

 ```javascript
 /**